Geneva : Formalities and administrative procedures

 Remember to have your blue disc indicating your arrival time in a parking lot and to pay for your space in the outside parking lot.
 If you forget, the fine is just around the corner, as is exceeding the "rented" time for a space.
 In Switzerland, a rule is a rule!

 If you're using a Swiss freeway, for example passing through Bardonnex customs from Annecy, Chamonix or anywhere in France, you'll need to pay an annual vignette entitling you to use Swiss freeways.
-The vignette costs CHF 40 and is valid for one year (valid from December1 to January 31 of the following year).
+The vignette costs CHF 40 and is valid for 14 months (valid from December1 to January 31 of the following year).
 You can buy them at customs offices, service stations or post offices.
 It's a moderate price for Swiss residents or cross-border commuters, as there are no tolls in the country except for tunnels.
 If you don't have this sticker when you are stopped in Switzerland, you will be fined CHF 200.

 Health Geneva